 Does the balance-to-limit ratio only apply to credit cards, or does it apply to installment loans, such as student loans or auto loans, as well?

-The balance-to-limit ratio only applies to revolving accounts, like credit cards, where you have a set limit, but you control the balance by making charges or payments.
+The balance-to-limit ratio only applies to revolving accounts, like credit cards.
+With a credit card, you have a set credit limit, but you control the balance by making charges or payments.

 The concept of a balance-to-limit ratio doesn't apply to installment loans, such as student loans or auto loans.
 Installment loans are made for a specific amount that you repay with set monthly payments.
 You have no choice in how the account is managed.

 However, there is another important ratio that installment loans do factor into.
 That ratio is called your debt-to-income ratio.
-It is particularly important in mortgage lending, but can also be a factor in other credit transactions, such as buying a car.
+It is particularly important in mortgage lending, but can also play a part in other credit transactions, such as buying a car.

 This ratio compares your total monthly payments on all of your debts to your total monthly income.
 It gives lenders insight into whether you have sufficient income to make the payments on additional debt.